burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 * No destructor

-If you want to write a more or less portable dynamic library that can be used from C and even [.NET](https://dotnet.microsoft.com/en-us/), you should try to make all your exported functions take and return only parameters of POD-types.
+If you want to write a more or less portable dynamic library that can be used from C and even [.NET](https://dotnet.microsoft.com/en-us/), you should try to make all your exported functions take and return only parameters of POD types.

 The lifetime of objects of the non-POD class type begins when the constructor has finished and ends when the destructor has finished.
 For POD classes, the lifetime begins when storage for the object is occupied and finishes when that storage is released or reused.